Easy Italian Fish Soup

 Stir in garlic, celery and bell pepper.
 Reduce to medium heat and cook 5 minutes more.

-Add wine, lemon juice, Italian seasoning, and pepper.
+Add wine, lemon juice, Italian seasoning, salt and pepper.
 Stir and cook 2-3 minutes until most of the liquid is dissolved.

 Stir in the tomato chunks with liquid, chicken stock, and tomato paste.
 Cook 10 minutes more uncovered, or until bell peppers are just tender.